-Camp Dwyer was situated in a dusty semi-arid desert environment.
-Inhalational exposure to high levels of dust and PM, such as during high winds or dust storms, may result in mild to more serious short-term health effects (e.g., eye, nose or throat and lung irritation) in some personnel.
-Additionally, certain subgroups of the deployed forces (e.g., those with pre-existing asthma/cardio pulmonary conditions) are at greatest risk of developing notable health effects.
+Camp Taji is situated in a dusty semi-arid desert environment.
+Inhalational exposure to high levels of dust and particulate matter (PM), such as during high winds or dust storms may result in mild to more serious short-term health effects (e.g., eye, nose or throat and lung irritation) in some personnel.
+Additionally, certain subgroups of the deployed forces (e.g., those with preexisting asthma/cardio pulmonary conditions) are at greatest risk of developing notable health effects.